dolap22223/DenateExample/README.md

 *   Unreal Engine

-Technologies used in the Denate Plugin:
+Technologies used in the Denate Online Service:

 *   Unreal Engine
 *   Nestjs